LAWS OF THE GAME

 - A goal can be scored directly from kick-off.

-- Kick-off may be played in any direction.
+- Kick-off may be played in any direction and is a direct kick.

 LAW VIII: FOULS AND MISCONDUCT